acre

 The king's rod or perch, however, remained constant for eight centuries at 16½ feet, and that perch set the size of the statute acre.

 In 1979, Council Directive 80/181/EEC of the European Community1, governing standardization on metric units in the European Union, included an exception that permitted Ireland and the United Kingdom to continue using the acre for a limited time.
 The Council was supposed to set an end date by 31 December 1989.
 In 1989, the directive was amended to leave the setting of the date to the U.K. and Ireland.
 Finally in 2007 the exception was allowed to expire2, since Ireland had finished converting its land registration system to meters by the end of 1998, and the U.K. sometime afterwards.
-The acre is no longer legal in either country.
+Beginning 1 January 2010 the acre could no longer be used in the U.K. for any economic, public health, public safety or adminstrative purpose.

 1. Council Directive of 20 December 1979 on the approximation of the laws of the Member States relating to units of measurement and on the repeal of Directive 71/354/EEC.
 On the web at http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CONSLEG:1980L0181:19791221:EN:PDF